 I believe governance is the crucial foundation required for a robust and healthy learning ecosystem.
 I break down governance into three main areas:

 Transparent Learning Technology Business Processes (BPs)

 For this share, I'm going to focus on creating a governing body for strategy.
 I've created a base model for a corporate governing committee structure with the purpose of helping an organization set a baseline strategy for learning tech and to create a process by which you can present a business case for a budget.
-This base model is the starting template I've used for clients to build a fully fleshed out governance program.
-[Access template here]
+The base model in the above template is what I've used for clients to build a fully fleshed out governance program.

 Let's get started!